G-Hermanson/Turtle_Humerus_DiscreteChar_Disparity/README.md

 - Spreadsheet (in ".csv" format) conatining character-taxon matrix used to perform disparity analyses

-- R scripts used to run the analyses
+- R script used to run the analyses

 Link to Morphosource project with 3D models of turtle humeri at [https://www.morphosource.org/projects/000602858]